Ale-ci/Emacs-Configurations/Documentation.md

 *      go to next caracter like ...
 *      defaut compilation gcc
 *      execute c program (in working directory /tmp)
+*      uncomment this line at the beginning
+*      indent this paragraph
+*      move current line up (like C-x C-t)
+*      move current line down
+*      move current word forward
+*      move current word backward

 ## Custom Keystrokes:

-* C-c C-c		comment this line at the beginning
+* C-c C-c		comment this line at the beginning (not workink as i wish)
 * M-o			o vim command
 * C-o			O vim command
 * M-RET			newline but the cursor remain at his position (old standard emacs keystroke C-o)